Page contents

 As Kea is a small island with no airport, the only way to arrive there is by ferry.
 However, its proximity to the capital makes it easy to get to.
 The best way to get to Kea is by flying to Athens International Airport, which has many international flights throughout the year.

-From Athens, a ferry leaves Lavrio Port to Korissia (the main port on Kea island) daily.
+From Athens, a ferry leaves the Port of Lavrio to Korissia (the main port of Kea island) daily.
 There are also ferries to the island from the city’s largest port, Piraeus.
-However, the most direct route is from Lavrio.
+However, the most direct route is from Lavrio Port.

 During the Greek high season (July and August), ferries in the Cyclades can be extremely busy.
 Therefore, we recommend booking your ferry ticket and arriving at the port at least an hour before departure.